SheepTester/longer-tweets/_posts/2022-07-08-google-ctf.md

 })
 ```

-As a quick summary so far, the original HTML file runs this code on start, so I included this code directly in my stripped down copy of the JS Safe.
+As a quick recap, the original HTML file runs this code immediately when the page loads.
+I included the code directly in my stripped down copy of the JS Safe.
 It seems to check the password when `document.body.className` is set to the safe's password, which is the challenge's flag. `Br0w53R_Bu9s_C4Nt_s70p_Y0u` did seem like part of the flag, but unfortunately JS Safe 4.0 did not accept `CTF{Br0w53R_Bu9s_C4Nt_s70p_Y0u}`.
+Maybe they only included this as a deception.
 I guess life can't be so easy!

 ## Wow, such nice debug skills

-I played around with the code near the end of the HTML file, which did funny things like adding a `splice` method to all objects, setting `Error.prepareStackTrace`, and defining `ChecksumError`.
+I played around with the code near the end of the HTML file, which did funny things like adding a `splice` property to all objects, defining a static method `Error.prepareStackTrace`, and creating a function `ChecksumError`.

 ![JavaScript code.][no-devtools]

-Because devtools kept crashing, I decided that they only had that code to crash devtools, so it wasn't necessary for the JS Safe.
+Because devtools kept crashing while I fiddled with that part of the code, I decided that they only included it to crash devtools, so it wasn't essential for the safe itself.
 I commented it out.[^6]

 [^6]: It might be worth going back and seeing how they work, but it wasn't relevant for the challenge.

 I had only been focusing on the `<script>` tag towards the end of the document, but there was a whole chunk of JavaScript earlier in the HTML that I had been ignoring.
-It starts by defining `code`, containing what seemed to be JavaScript, and then running `setTimeout` on a string, like I found earlier.[^5]
+It starts by defining `code`, containing what seemed to be valid JavaScript, and then running `setTimeout` on a string, like I found earlier.[^5]

 [^5]: Google really prefers `setTimeout` over `eval`, I guess.